alexsnow348/learning-notes/Clippings/40 questions to ask yourself every year.md

   - clippings
   - life-journey
 ---

-One of my rituals at the end of the year is asking myself these forty questions.
-I have made them available as [a Markdown file](https://github.com/kepano/40-questions) which has been [translated in several languages](https://github.com/kepano/40-questions/tree/master/translations).

-It usually takes me about a week to work my way through all of them.
-I find it to be one of the most valuable exercises to reflect on what happened, good and bad, and how I hope the year ahead will shape up.

-What is more interesting than each individual answer are the trends that emerge after years of answering the same questions.
-I’ve shared this list with my family and closest friends, and always enjoy discussing answers as we reflect on the year.

-Feel free to add or remove questions, and [share your edits with me](https://www.twitter.com/kepano).
-This is first and foremost a personal exercise, so make it a tradition you can enjoy for years to come.
-See also my [40 questions to ask yourself every decade](https://stephango.com/40-questions-decade).

----

 1. What did you do this year that you’d never done before?
 2. Did you keep your new year’s resolutions?
 3. Did anyone close to you give birth?